Strong skipping mode

 Enable strong skipping mode

-To enable strong skipping for a Gradle module, include the following option in the composeCompiler block of your Gradle configuration:
+To enable strong skipping for a Gradle module in a previous release, include the following option in the composeCompiler block of your Gradle configuration:

 composeCompiler {